Location

 BACKGROUND

-Asheesh Kapur Siddique is an assistant professor in the Department of History at UMass Amherst.
+Asheesh Kapur Siddique is an associate professor in the Department of History at UMass Amherst.
 He is a historian of early America, early modern Europe, and the British empire whose research and pedagogy explores the role of collecting, managing, and using knowledge to the history of state formation and governance.
+He also writes and teaches about the historical origins of the crisis of higher education in the United States, particularly the defunding of humanities research.

-At UMass Amherst, Professor Siddique's courses cover subjects such as the American Revolution; early American thought and culture; the early modern British empire; the making of American capitalism from 1492 to the present; the early modern Atlantic world; the history of the corporation; and the history of data.
+At UMass Amherst, Professor Siddique's undergraduate courses explore subjects such as the American Revolution; early American thought and culture; the early modern British empire; the making of American capitalism; the early modern Atlantic world; the history of the corporation; the history of the university; and the history of data.
+His graduate seminars have covered early American historiography; scholarship on the early modern Atlantic world; and methods in cultural and intellectual history.
+Current PhD students are working on dissertations on a wide range of subjects, including the cultural history of the US Constitution; the origins of slavery in New England; and monuments in colonial India.

 SPECIALIZATIONS